 The number of available positions for medical training is regulated by the provincial government according to designated categories, which are based on candidates' citizenship or residency status and are as follows:

-- Canadian citizen or permanent resident who is a recognized resident of Québec: Up to 165 available seats
+- Canadian citizen or permanent resident who is a recognized resident of Québec: Up to 133 available seats.

-- Canadian citizen or permanent resident who is not a resident of Québec, or Out-of-province Canadians: Up to 11 available seats
+- Canadian citizen or permanent resident who is not a resident of Québec, or Out-of-province Canadians: Up to 10 available seats.

-- NEW: McGill Black Candidate Pathway: If you are a Quebec resident and you self-identify as Black.
-There is no limited number of seats
+- Black Candidate Pathway: If you are a Quebec resident and you self-identify as Black.
+There is no limited number of seats.

-- Indigenous Applicant Pathway: Member of a First Nation or registered Inuit beneficiary who is a recognized resident of Québec: Up to 6 available seats, and Canadian non-Quebec Indigenous Pathway: 1 seat available
+- Indigenous Applicant Pathway: Member of a First Nation or registered Inuit beneficiary who is a recognized resident of Québec: Up to 8 available seats, and Canadian non-Quebec Indigenous Pathway: 1 seat available.

 - Canadian Armed Forces pathway: Full time Canadian Armed Forces members who have a minimum of 1 year experience in the military.
-These positions are shared between the 4 Quebec Universities.
+4 positions are shared between the 4 Quebec medical schools.

-- International Medical Graduates: Up to 4 seats available
+- International Medical Graduates: Up to 2 seats available.

 Applicants accepted under the Out-of-Province Canadian and International categories are subject to the admission rules and obligations of their assigned category for the duration of their medical studies, regardless of any change in citizenship or residency status subsequent to admission.